dhineshbabu/TechnicalCertifications/README.md

 ---------------------------
 <u> <b>Collection of all my technical certifications </b></u> :cowboy_hat_face:

-:triangular_flag_on_post: Click on the certification image to view maximized image
+:triangular_flag_on_post: Click on the certification image to view it maximized

 <b> Categories </b>: